-I’ll admit that I didn’t know much about the city prior to travelling there.
+Back in 2018, I spent a perfectly lovely 24 hours in Lüneburg, Germany.
+I’ll admit that I didn’t know much about the city prior to traveling there.
 I’d actually been inspired to visit Lüneburg after seeing some pictures on Instagram.
-The Medieval Old Town was impressive, full of Gothic brown brick and red roofed houses and narrow streets perfect for wandering and taking photos.
+The Medieval Old Town was impressive, full of Gothic brown brick and red-roofed houses, as well as narrow streets perfect for wandering and taking photos.
 Seeing that it wasn’t far from Berlin, I quickly booked a trip.

 This North German Hanseatic city is wedged between Hamburg and Hannover.
-With a population of 73,000 people, this city in Germany, not often mentioned in travel blogs and magazines, is place that deserves a visit.
+With a population of 73,000 people, this city in Germany a destination worth visiting.
 While there are plenty of things to do there like climb the water tower for a spectacular view over the city or saunter through Old Town to feel as if you’ve entered a fairy tale, there’s also one weird and offbeat thing to do – and that’s visit the German Salt Museum.

-Whenever I visit somewhere new, I purposely seek out weird and offbeat things to do like Libreria Acqua Alta in Venice or the Pharmacy Museum in Krakow.
-When I saw that there was a salt museum in Lüneburg, I wasn’t sure it would actually be interesting, but it certainly seemed quirky enough that it was worth checking out.
-After all, visiting the Wieliczka Salt Mine in Poland years before had been a ton of fun!
+Whenever I travel to a new place, I purposely seek out weird and offbeat things to do, like visiting Libreria Acqua Alta in Venice or the Pharmacy Museum in Krakow.
+When I saw there was a salt museum in Lüneburg, I wasn’t sure it would actually be interesting, but it certainly seemed quirky enough that it was worth checking out.
+After all, visiting the Wieliczka Salt Mine in Poland years before had been a ton of fun.

 Recommended reading: If you’re looking for things to do in Lüneburg, read this article from Culture Trip – The 10 Best Things to Things to See and Do in Lüneburg, Germany or this one from Following the Wanderlust, The Little Town of Lüneburg: Hamburg’s Best Day Trip.

-The German Salt Museum (“Deutsche Salzmuseum” in German) was opened in 1989 and is situated at the site of the former Lüneburg Saltworks production facility, which closed its doors in 1980.
-The salt factory was one of the oldest and largest in Europe, so in an effort to preserve a vital part of the city’s cultural heritage, the city proposed to open a salt museum that would highlight the history or salt and the impact it had not only on the area, but civilization itself.
+The German Salt Museum (Deutsche Salzmuseum in German) was opened in 1989 and is situated at the site of the former Lüneburg Saltworks production facility, which closed its doors in 1980.
+The salt factory was one of the oldest and largest in Europe, so in an effort to preserve a vital part of the city’s cultural heritage, the city proposed to open a salt museum that would highlight the history of salt and the impact it had not only on the area but civilization itself.
 The museum is now set inside an old boiling house, built around 1924.
-Two years after opening, the German Salt Museum was even bestowed with a pretigious award from the European Parliament.
+Two years after opening, the German Salt Museum was even bestowed with a prestigious award from the European Parliament.

-Salt’s still so important to the city that Lüneburg holds a historical festival each year called Master Salt Days (“Sülfmeistertage” in German) where people dress in costume and even hold demonstrations to show the old salt boiling process.
+Salt is still so important to the city that Lüneburg holds a historical festival each year called Master Salt Days (Sülfmeistertage in German) where people dress in costume and even hold demonstrations to show the old salt boiling process.

 The German Salt Museum